ISB’s First LEGO League Team Heads To Canada Cup of Robotics

 What separates the Little Monsters team from a classroom exercise is the seriousness and professionalism behind the project.
 The students have already invested hundreds of hours into development, utilizing servers provided by Google while conducting extensive outreach to more than 500 archaeologists worldwide.
 Their goal is ambitious yet inspiring: to revolutionize how archaeological information is accessed, studied, and preserved for future generations.

-The project itself symbolizes exactly what FIRST LEGO League was designed to inspire — young minds identifying real-world problems and courageously attempting to solve them through innovation and collaboration.
-Yet perhaps the most impressive aspect of the Little Monsters team is the culture they have built around one another.
+The project itself symbolizes exactly what FIRST LEGO League was designed to inspire.
+The Little Monsters team has built a great culture around one another.

 Their diversity, teamwork, and shared respect reflect the very foundations of social capital — the ability to create trust, belonging, and positive contribution within a group and community.

 In many ways, this is why Sophia Mohn and the Little Monsters team represent such a powerful example for young people today.
-In an era increasingly challenged by youth isolation, and digital dependency, they remind us that the future is more than just technology alone.
-It is built by young people who choose to care about one another while striving toward excellence together.
+In an era challenged by youth isolation, and digital dependency, they remind us that the future is built by young people who choose to care about one another while striving toward excellence together.